azrulasree/ENSLD-prep/ISIS.md

 * Best practise to have transit fabric (area)

 ### Transit Area
-*Handle all level2 communication
+* Handle all level2 communication
+* transit for network.
 ![image](https://user-images.githubusercontent.com/83261924/213869763-e050c052-ce98-4083-b562-41dfd3620874.png)

 ```
 router isis
 is-type level-1 //adjacency form only same level# and area#
 is-type level-2 //adjacency from on same level# and different area#
-is-type level-1-2 //will have 2 hello packet.
+is-type level-1-2 //will have 2 hello packet. will give ATT bit
 ```
 > have is-is DB. seperated from L1 and L2
 similar with totally NSSA of OSPF.
+> L1-L2 --> give ATT bit = tell L1 that he is the default route (0.0.0.0/0)

 ## Configure NET
 ![image](https://user-images.githubusercontent.com/83261924/213876749-12378069-de9d-4825-a465-32c1edb1294b.png)